ardakshalkar/JavaSophomore/TASK_6/README.md

 Create get and set methods to name, surname and salary attribute Class Employee consist of attribute Employee manager, and ArrayList<Employee> subordinates

-P2: Create class Department, with attribute name, and Employee manager
+P2: Create class Department, with attribute name, and ArrayList<Employee> employees

 P3: Create ArrayList of Employees
 Read employees.txt and fill ArrayList of Employees